-In conjunction with the issuance of \$5,550,000 in convertible debt on October 16, 2014, the Company issued two-year Warrants to purchase 258,998 shares of the Company's Common Stock, par value \$0.0001 per share pursuant to a securities purchase agreement.
+In conjunction with the issuance of \$5,550,000 in convertible debt on October 16, 2014, the Company issued two-year warrants to purchase 258,998 shares of the Company's Common Stock, par value \$0.0001 per share pursuant to a securities purchase agreement.
 The warrants were valued at \$164,020 and were recorded as a discount to the fair value of the convertible notes.
-The Warrants are initially convertible into shares of the Company's Common Stock at an exercise price of \$8.25 per share.
+The warrants are initially convertible into shares of the Company's Common Stock at an exercise price of \$8.25 per share.
 The conversion and exercise prices are subject to adjustment in the event of certain events, including stock splits and dividends.
 The Company reviewed the instruments in the context of ASC 480 and determined that the convertible notes should be recorded as a liability and analyzed the conversion feature and bifurcation pursuant to ASC 815 and ASC 470, respectively, to determine that the was no beneficial conversion feature and that the convertible notes should not be bifurcated.

 On January 29, 2015, the Company and certain of its subsidiaries entered into a series of Agreements including a Securities Purchase Agreement ("Fortress Purchase Securities Agreement") with DBD, an affiliate of Fortress, under which the Company issued a five-year warrant ("Fortress Warrant") to purchase 100,000 shares of the Company's Common Stock exercisable at \$7.44 per share, subject to adjustment.
-The Company reviewed the instruments in the context of ASC 480 and determined that the convertible notes should be recorded as a liability and analyzed the conversion feature and bifurcation pursuant to ASC 815 and ASC 470, respectively, to determine that the was no beneficial conversion feature and that the convertible notes and warrants should not be bifurcated.
+The Company reviewed the instruments in the context of ASC 480 and determined that the convertible notes should be recorded as a liability and analyzed the conversion feature and bifurcation pursuant to ASC 815 and ASC 470, respectively, to determine that the was no bifurcation of the beneficial conversion feature and warrants were recorded as an equity.

-During the three and six months ended June 30, 2015, the Company recorded compensation expense of \$0 and \$3,465, respectively, in connection with vested warrants.
-At June 30, 2015, there was a total of \$0 of unrecognized compensation expense related to this non-vested warrant-based compensation arrangement.
+During the three and nine months ended September 30, 2015, the Company recorded compensation expense of \$0 and \$3,465, respectively, in connection with vested warrants.
+At September 30, 2015, there was a total of \$0 of unrecognized compensation expense related to this non-vested warrant-based compensation arrangement.

-A summary of the status of the Company's outstanding stock warrants at June 30, 2015 is as follows:
+A summary of the status of the Company's outstanding stock warrants at September 30, 2015 is as follows: